Solrikk/DataAlchemyLab/README.md

 ## Overview <a name="overview"></a>
 **DataLab** is a powerful tool for processing data in various formats (**CSV**, **Excel**, **XML**, **SQL**).
 The project's goal is to provide convenient and efficient ways to load, process, and export data for analysts, developers, and anyone working with databases.

+I have compiled various applications and scripts in Python that use technologies such as:

+### Python 🐍:
+- **Pandas**: A powerful library for data manipulation and analysis.
+- **NumPy**: A library for working with large multi-dimensional arrays and matrices, as well as a collection of mathematical functions.
+- **Openpyxl**: A library for reading and writing Excel 2010 xlsx/xlsm/xltx/xltm files.
+- **SQLAlchemy**: A SQL toolkit and Object Relational Mapper (ORM) for Python.

+### Go 🚀:
+- **Golang Excelize**: A library for reading and writing Excel (XLSX) files.
+- **Golang CSV**: The built-in `encoding/csv` package for working with CSV files.
+- **GORM**: An excellent ORM library for Golang that simplifies interaction with databases.

+DataLab is designed as a comprehensive solution for all your data processing needs, bringing together the power of these technologies to offer a robust and flexible toolset.